tarantoj/swept-crkbd/README.md

 ### v0.1.1 (Recommended version)

-- Deleted extra holes from the switch footprint which might be causing mnufacturers to charge extra.
+- Deleted extra holes from the switch footprint which might be causing manufacturers to charge extra.

 ### v0.1